 - The CLSA Discussion Boards can be used only in a noncommercial manner.
 You may not post messages containing any solicitation of funds, advertising, or solicitation of goods or services.
 Solicitations of this sort may be posted on the Classified Section only.

-- Do not post material that is protected by copyright unless you are the copyright holder or have written permission from the author.
+- Do not post material that is protected by copyright unless you are the copyright holder or have the author`s written permission.

 - Do not post the work product of another unless you have their written permission.
 It is the intent of this forum to provide education for the profession through discussion.
 It is recognized that a work product is often relevant to meaningful discussion.
 The posting of a work product is intended to provide education and meaningful discussion and not to embarrass or shame the author of the work product, client, or processing jurisdiction.
 The term work product is not a bright-line test and depends upon facts and circumstances surrounding the use of such documents and, therefore, requires review on a case-by-case basis.
 For the purposes of this rule, work product does not include any work product in which the poster has effectively redacted the document to remove any reference to the author, client, location, agency, and processing jurisdiction.
 Any post which is deemed intended to embarrass, harass, or humiliate someone based on their work product will be removed.

 - We encourage lively discussion and debate but remember that disagreeing with an idea is different from attacking an individual.
 In that spirit, do not post messages that contain personal attacks against other individuals, including CLSA members, officers, or staff.
 Messages and materials that are defamatory, abusive, profane, threatening, offensive, or illegal are strictly prohibited.
 Do not post anything on the CLSA Discussion Board that you would not want made public or that you would not want anyone to know came from you.

 - When posting, please keep your comments consistent with the subject and purpose of the thread of discussion.